How to start a business in the Netherlands - a checklist

 11. Find customers and create a website

 Now that your own business is established, you can really get down to business.
-The next step is to find customers.
+The next step is to create a business website and find customers.
 Many entrepreneurs find clients through their (online) network.
 See what events and meetings there are in your area and visit networking events.

 Different starting points

 You may be starting your company as an innovative startup, from an unemployment benefit, a job, or as a student or minor.
-Find out what specific conditions apply to your situation.
+Find out what specific conditions apply to many common starting situations.

 Support from Dutch government organisations